mnm-an/Ctf-Writeups/Cybertalents/Cryptographie/0verl4p/README.md

 ```
 ### Decryption Approach :
 The decryption approach involves iteratively reversing the RSA encryption process.
 It begins by initializing the given parameters such as the public exponent and RSA key list.
-The decryption proceeds by computing the inverse of each key's public exponent modulo kph, the value of kph was computed as (e * d) - 1, then using it to decrypt the ciphertext.
-This process is repeated for each key in the reversed list until the plaintext is obtained.
-Finally, the decrypted ciphertext is converted back to plaintext, successfully revealing the original message.
+The decryption proceeds by computing the inverse of each key's public exponent modulo kph, the value of kph was computed as `(e * d) - 1`, then using it to decrypt the ciphertext.
+This process is repeated for each key in the reversed list until the initial cipher is obtained . the initial cipher was converted back to plaintext using the `long_to_bytes` function ,successfully revealing the original message.
 ### `solve.py`:

 ```python